t0mk/vault-plugin-secrets-packet/README.md

+# This repo is archived in favor of https://github.com/packethost/vault-plugin-secrets-packet

 # Vault Secrets Engine plugin for Packet (https://packet.com)

 This is a [custom Vault secrets engine plugin](https://www.vaultproject.io/docs/plugin/).
 When installed in Vault, it allows to create temporary API keys in the Packet API.
 Vault then manages creation and removal of requested credentials.